PremKumarAddala/Blog-Platform/README.md

 # Authentication Service #
 Project Code: G0003

 Authentication Service is part of Glarimy Cloud Infrastructure.
-It is built around [ECommerce Cognito](https://onlineshopping.ecommerce.com/cognito/) User Pools and Identify Pools.
+It is built around [Blogger Cognito](https://www.blogger.com/about/?bpli=1) User Pools and Identify Pools.

 ## Use Cases ##